 Of the many possible variables that contribute to the uncertainty of measurement, using our AM's, only one is accurately measurable, the use of a balance.
 If requested by our clients, the contribution of that variable is what we will report.
 It must be clear that that uncertainty number applies only to the act of weighing and not to the sample as a whole.
-All analysts must be aware of other possible variables and to be able to explain their potential impact on the reported weight.
+Je to Jabes in Jeach Lab These is at the UM for the bala and the lab that the bala and the lab the lab the bala and the lab the bala and the lab the All analysts must be aware of other possible variables and to be able to explain their potential impact on the reported weight.
 Examples of other variables include but are not limited to, moisture/solvent content, static, and the ability to remove all of a sample from packaging.
+A set of sample pillows has been provided to each late.
+These need to be weighed and recorded on a monthly basis.
+Once a year the UMF or the balances will be